thinker3197/ink/aboutme.md

 permalink: /aboutme/
 ---

-I am now a research associate and Ph.D candidate in GIScience team in Heidelberg Universtiy, Germany.
+I am now a lecturer and research associate in Technical University of Munich, Germany, and also affiliated with the GIScience group in Heidelberg Universtiy.
 I got my MS.c degree from University of Stuttgart, Germany, where I was major in Geomatics engineering.
 Before came to Germany, I got my double BS.c degrees in both Geographical Information Systems and Computer Science at Wuhan University, China.

 Besides research, I enjoy basketball, cylcing, and running.
 In addition, I'm also a big fan of cooking, just cannot stop trying all differents delicious cuisines.